kevinrenskers/js-skeleton/README.md

 * ESLint is giving false errors about spacing after a comma in JSX.
 * React is kind of nice.
 Not convinced about JSX, but there's a big community and lots of resources.
+* Using ampersand-router in a React app means you need to create some kind of Link component, otherwise you'll get full page reloads.
-* JavaScript build is 139 KB.
+* JavaScript build is 141 KB.
+That's a lot for such a simple app.
 * Webpack.. hate the config, but like the fact that I don't need Gulp.
 I also like that I can import CSS styles.